Sponsor a child in Kenya, Africa through primary education. We only support those children who would not go to school without your help.

 The child’s family pays all other expenses such as uniform, although the charity will cover these in cases of extreme hardship.
 We also ask the child’s family to pay £2 per month to the school and 60p per month to the clinic as their contribution to the school’s running cost.
 Again, this is omitted in the case of extreme hardship.

+We allocate 1 or more children to each supporter.
 The children make regular contact by writing or drawing pictures.
 In Kenya, all school teaching is in English so the letters are in English from about age 8 and they give an interesting insight into the Maasai culture and lifestyle.
 The younger children keep in contact through drawing and school work.
-The new school has email, so the older children will use this for contact.
-We take photos or videos each time we visit (every 3 months or so), meet the headteacher and inform sponsors on attendance and progress.
+The school has email, so the older children may use this for contact.
+We take photos or videos each time we visit (every 4 months or so), meet the headteacher and inform sponsors on attendance and progress.

-100% is used to support the children by paying their school fees.
+100% is used to support the children by paying the running costs of the school.
 As the charity only has volunteers, nothing is deducted for any UK expenses as we are a 100% charity.
 At school, the children receive a mid morning snack and lunch.
 For many of the poorer children, this is the only solid food they will receive during the day.
 During the school holidays and at weekends, many will only have milk from their family’s cattle.
 Some sponsors are eligible for gift aid and any surplus received from this is used for providing uniform for the poorest children and improving the school to provide a better education for all.

 New sponsors required

 Each January, 25 new children start at the school.
+Please note that due to Covid-19, the new school intake for 2021 starts in July.
 These children would not attend school without sponsorship.
-If you would like to becoming a sponsor, please contact firstname.lastname@example.org who will provide further details.
-We urgently need an additional sponsors for the 25 four year olds starting in January 2017.
+If you would like to becoming a sponsor, please contact Tracey Moore (tracey.osiligi at yahoo.com) who will provide further details.
 Sponsoring a Kenyan child really does make a difference to their lives.
 See the facebook page for the latest pictures of the new school and comments from other sponsors.

 Many of our new sponsors are friends and relatives of existing sponsors, so I guess we are doing something right!